Omar Ochoa Law Firm

 Special rules and timeframes may apply in cases involving property damage claims against government entities.
 It's therefore wise to be aware of the specific statutes and requirements for suing government agencies.

-It's highly recommended that you consult an experienced property damage claim attorney to understand how these exceptions may apply to your situation.
+It's highly recommended that you consult an experienced property damage claim lawyer to understand how these exceptions may apply to your situation.

-Navigating property damage claims in Texas involves more than just understanding the statute of limitations.
-Various other factors and legal principles can impact your ability to seek compensation for property damage.
+Handling property damage claims in Texas involves more than just knowing the limitations period.
+Various other factors and legal principles can impact your ability to recover compensation for property damage.

 Texas Tort Claims Act

-If your claim involves a government entity, the Texas Tort Claims Act imposes limitations and notice requirements that can affect your case.
-It's vital to understand the special rules and exceptions that apply when suing the government.
+If your claim involves a government agency, the Texas Tort Claims Act imposes limitations and notice requirements that can affect your case.
+You must know the special rules and exceptions that apply when suing government entities.
+Many cases require you to provide written notice within specific timeframes.

 Your insurance policies' specific terms and limitations can affect your property damage claim.
 For example, a given policy's coverage limits, deductibles, and exclusions can all influence the amount of compensation you can recover.